EntCollNet/BugFlow/modules/module_3/module_3D.md

 * "Cost" of specimen handling should be taken into account.
 The less often labels and specimens are handled, the better the long term conservation of that object and the labels.

 ## Outreach Opportunities:
 * T8: Images can be used for community transcription outreach efforts.
-E.g. [TPT Notes from Nature](https://www.zooniverse.org/projects/md68135/notes-from-nature-terrestrial-parasite-tracker)
+E.g. [TPT Notes from Nature](https://www.zooniverse.org/projects/md68135/notes-from-nature-terrestrial-parasite-tracker) [DigiVol] (https://volunteer.ala.org.au/) [Smithsonian Digital Volunteers ] (https://transcription.si.edu/)
 * T8: Images can be used for various social media campaigns highlighting interesting and unique specimens in the museum

 ## Exemplar Workflows: